The International Youth Arts Festival is 10 days of creative and performing arts events which…

 More of a triangle than a market square, this small area flanked by shops, a church and a pub has been a meeting point for the people of Kingston since 1170.
 It underwent a major refurbishment in June 2014 to clear the clutter and make it a more usable, accessible meeting place.
 (KT1 1JS)

 The market is open 7 days a week selling fresh fruit, vegetables, fish, flowers, food and more.
-There are streetfood vendors selling international dishes and outdoor seating.
-The market is host to festivals and events throughout the year including food festivals, music events, night markets and vintage markets.
-The Christmas Market is one of the biggest in the UK.
+There are streetfood vendors and plenty of outdoor seating.
+The area hosts festivals and events throughout the year including food festivals, music events, night markets and vintage markets.
+The Kingston Christmas Market is one of the biggest in the UK.

-Close to the river.
+Very close to the River Thames.
 Behind All Saints Church.
-Close to Clattern Bridge, the Rose Theatre and on High Street.
-Post code KT1 1JS.
+Close to Clattern Bridge, the Rose Theatre.
+Post code KT1 1JS